luiscesar/rolling_hash_diff/README.md

 # Rolling Hash Diff

 ## Description
 A rolling hash based file diffing algorithm.
 When comparing original and an updated version of an input, it should return a description ("delta") which can be used to upgrade an original version of the file into the new file.
-The description contains the chunks which:

 A library that does a similar thing is rdiff.
 The patch part of the API has not been implemented.